In this chapter, let’s discuss what you should do when not having a client training session.

 But it is about looking fit and healthy.

-That’s going to make you seem credible from the moment a potential client lays eyes on you.
+That will make you seem credible from the moment a potential client lays eyes on you.

 That’s just the way the world operates.